Rear brake shoes change on Austin Mini

 Op 02

-On the Mini automatic, check that the gear selector is in the ''N'' position.
+On an automatic Mini, place the selector in the ''N'' position.

 Op 03